Are you safe & secure?

 Find out how to keep burglars at bay during the dark winter months

-Home contents insurance covers all your belongings and will replace them if they are damaged or stolen.
+Home contents insurance covers your belongings and will replace them if they are damaged or stolen.
+However it may not cover everything, because most insurers impose a ‘single item limit’ on contents policies.

 Some insurers also set a maximum claim limit for all valuables, which could be as low as £5,000.